utahrobotics/utah-lunabotics-2026/godot/README_GODOT.md

   - Your component has dependencies.
   - It needs explanation for usage or integration.

-Example: If you are working on a complex GUI component, this should be done in its own folder with all its scenes, assets, and scripts within it.
-Naturally you can have subfolder to keep organization neat.
-Adding a readme is greatly appreciated especially if you depend on other components.
+Example: If you're working on a GUI component, it should live in its own folder named after the component.
+This folder should contain all related scenes, assets, and scripts.
+You can use subfolders to keep things tidy and organized.
+- Try to keep components modular and scoped to their purpose.
+- No need to be overly granular, but clarity and separation help avoid future headaches.

-> Similar components like GUI could all be in a parent folder (GUI)
+- Similar components (like GUI elements) can be grouped under a parent folder such as GUI/.

 # Other considerations